Church

 Photo Restrictions Respect the space during ceremony

-This parish holds the distinction of being the first Catholic parish established in America, dating back to 1565.
+The Cathedral Basilica St. Augustine wedding is at the first Catholic parish established in America, dating back to 1565.
 The current building, constructed between 1793-1797 with later restorations, stands as a testament to centuries of faith and heritage.

 With its Spanish Colonial and Renaissance Revival architecture, stunning interior murals, and beautiful stained glass, the building provides one of the most meaningful and visually striking ceremony settings in Florida.
 The soaring ceilings and spiritual atmosphere create images with a sense of significance that few venues can match.